mdxtoc/qtpi/docs/qtpi_description.md

   * **`let` and pattern-matching can only bind classical values**.

-  	This is a surprising restriction, because I included pattern matching in qtpi precisely to make it safe to bind qbits, and indeed the resource-checker can cope with it.
+  	This is a surprising restriction, because I included pattern matching in qtpi precisely to make it safe to bind qbits, and I believe the resource-checker could be made to cope with it.
 But I think it's a better language without it.

   * **A function takes classical arguments and delivers a classical result**.